vedangbandi/Optimum-FinanceUI/README.md

 </p>

-Welcome to Money Manager, your digital financial assistant!
+Welcome to Optimum Finance, your digital financial assistant!
 Streamline personal finance easily using Django and MySQL for effective budgeting and expense tracking.